 Although it may sound cliche as hell, cannabidiol (CBD) has honestly become something of a phenomenon.
 The hype surrounding it has hit a fever-pitch and everyone wants a piece of the pie.

 However, as I’m sure you already know, where there’s hype and an abundance of new products hitting the market every day, there’s also a certain level of confusion and apprehension over which one(s) to actually purchase.
 Too much choice is a real thing.
 Pair that with an army of unscrupulous companies coming out of the woodwork to capitalize on the CBD hype and you have a recipe for disaster, especially if you don’t know what to look out for.

-At a glance, what to look for when purchasing CBD products:
+What to look for when purchasing CBD products:

 Hemp-derived CBD is federally legal in 50 states.
 Marijuana-derived CBD is federally illegal.

 Hemp-derived (particularly hempseed) oil tends to be 20% of the potency of actual CBD oil